Jonish99/pands-project2021/README.md

 ('Petal Length(cm)', 'Petal Width(cm)')]

 An earlier draft of the program had the plot code repeated six times once for each plot.
 This became increasingly difficult to maintain as the function developed so a pair data structure was introduced.
-This also keeps
 The varPairs data structure is is then used to efficiently create a scatter plot for each pair via loop:
 ```python
 for y,x in varPairs:
 ```
 The first item in the pair being the y axis, and the second being the x axis.

 For each iteration of the loop a scatter plot is created using the seaborn facetgrid class.
-This class,  uses the matplotlib.scatter class to create a scatter plot. seaborn(sns) facetgrid is used with matplotlib(plt) to create the scatter plots.
+This class in turn uses the matplotlib.scatter class to create a scatter plot.
+Seaborn(sns) facetgrid is used with matplotlib(plt) to create the scatter plots.
 Seaborn is used so as to create consistent code and visualisation in the program.
 (seaborn.FacetGrid — seaborn 0.11.1 documentation, 2021)
 ```python
 sns.FacetGrid(iris_df, hue='species', height=5,palette=IrisPallette) \